broadinstitute/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

 ## REGULAR DEVELOPMENT
-Adding `source <<path-to-single-cell-portal-core>>/config/secrets/.source_env.bash` to your .zschrc or .bash_profile will source the secrets read from Vault to each new shell, saving you the trouble of rerunning the setup process every time you open a new shell.
+Adding `source <<path-to-single-cell-portal-core>>/config/secrets/.source_env.bash` to your .zschrc or .bash_profile will source the secrets read from Google Secrets Manager (GSM) via `gcloud` to each new shell, saving you the trouble of rerunning the setup process every time you open a new shell.

 NOTE: If you ever use the `bin/run_tests.sh` script locally, this will write out and delete any shell env files after completion.
 You will need to run `./ruby_local_setup.rb` again to repopulate them.